prody/ProDy-website/tutorials/comd_tutorial/analyze.rst

    from pylab import *
    ion()

-coMD simulations will create two different trajectory and we need to use those two trajectories to analyze our simulations.
-However, the simulation boxes have different number of atoms due to solvation and ionization procedure in the beginning of simulations.
-We need to load trajectories and related structure files.
+coMD simulations will create two different trajectories and we need to use those two trajectories to analyze our simulations.
+However, the simulation boxes have different number of atoms due to the solvation and ionization procedure in the beginning of simulations.
+We therefore need to load trajectories with their related structure files.

 .. ipython:: python

-	dcd1 = Trajectory('initial_trajectory.dcd')
+	dcd1 = Trajectory('walker1_trajectory.dcd')
-	dcd2 = Trajectory('final_trajectory.dcd')
+	dcd2 = Trajectory('walker2_trajectory.dcd')
 	dcd1
 	dcd2
-	structure1 = parsePDB('initial_ionized.pdb')
+	structure1 = parsePDB('walker1_ionized.pdb')
-	structure2 = parsePDB('final_ionized.pdb')
+	structure2 = parsePDB('walker2_ionized.pdb')
 	structure1
 	structure2

-It is required to link the structure and atoms however, the size of initial and final structure may be different in terms of total atoms.
-However, the total number of C-alpha atoms must be equal.
-The structure and trajectory is linked with following commands:
+In order to analyze the two trajectories together, we must have the same number of atoms in the sets that we analyze.
+To do this we link the trajectories to there corresponding initial structures and set the C-alpha atoms as the active ones with following commands:

 .. ipython:: python